 You warrant that you have the necessary consents and permissions to upload any such content through your account to our Platforms and shall indemnify us against any breach of any law, regulation or third party rights.

-Freelancer/Event Staff and Clients acknowledge that the engagement of services by Clients of Freelancer/Event Staff gives rise to a separate, independent contract between the Freelancer/Event Staff and the Client.
+Freelancer/Worker and Clients acknowledge that the engagement of services by Clients of Freelancer/Worker gives rise to a separate, independent contract between the Freelancer/Worker and the Client.
 You agree that Coalition shall not be liable for any acts or omissions of any party under that contract.

 If Coalition does not comply with these terms, we shall be responsible for any loss or damage which could obviously be foreseen at the time we provide our Services.
 All other liability is excluded.
 Nothing in these terms affects any party’s statutory rights.

 We will have no liability to you for any loss of profit, loss of business, business interruption, or loss of business opportunity.